tarik-gadoumi/hiring-test/README.md

 ## Presentation

 Approach adopted : Function based component </br>
-To do so ,i needed hooks, they were added to React in version 16.8 i had to upgrade the version of react
+To do so, i needed hooks, they were added to React in version 16.8, i had to upgrade the version of react
 ### Added Tools

 - [React v16.8 (the one with hooks)](https://www.npmjs.com/package/react/v/16.8.0)